AndreiD/arweave-currency-datafeed/README.md

 - uses https://openexchangerates.org
 - 193 currencies (it includes crypto) check them here <a href="./currencies.json">currencies.json</a>

-### How to use it
+### Get the currency rates API

-People should query for the latest file like this
+People should query using ARQL for the latest file like this

+Tip: you can use https://ibwslcweo3rb.arweave.net/1w40L6Z8WLrRTZiBRcp4qMPaMuJfblUlB9pqovkh5PQ if you want to quickly test it

 ~~~~
 {